 COLON CANCER SCREENING

 How Often?
-Initial screening at age 50, or sooner if you have risk factors such as personal or family history of colorectal cancer or uterine or ovarian cancer before age 50.
+Initial screenings are now recommended at age 45, or sooner if you have risk factors such as personal or family history of colorectal cancer or uterine or ovarian cancer before age 50.
 If normal, then every 10 years.
-African-Americans should start screening at age 45.
+African-Americans may need to screen even earlier.

 How Often?
 1 to 2 times a year, or more frequently as your dentist recommends.

 How Often?
 Initial screening at age 45, or sooner if you have risk factors such as high blood pressure, high cholesterol or being overweight.
 If initial results are normal, testing should be done every 3 years.